 Large national banks rely on credit history to approve loans.
 A credit builder loan, by definition, takes people without strong credit history.
 The fees are too low to justify the underwriting cost for a Big Four bank.

 That is why credit unions, which are member-owned and not strictly profit-driven, fill the gap.
 Fintechs like Self.Inc and Cheers Financial fill the rest by automating underwriting through soft credit checks and small initial deposits.
+See our roundup of the best credit builder loans for current rates and term comparisons.

 How to choose between banks and fintechs